rust-lang/this-week-in-rust/draft/2021-02-17-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [threadIO](https://crates.io/crates/thread_io), a crate that makes disk IO in a background thread easy and elegant.
+Despite having no nominations, this week's crate is [firestorm](https://crates.io/crates/firestorm), a fast intrusive flamegraph profiling library.

-Thanks to [David Andersen](https://users.rust-lang.org/t/crate-of-the-week/2704/881) for the suggestion!
+llogiq is pretty pleased anyway with the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!